 The School of Arts and Sciences uses assessment as an important tool in maintaining excellence in undergraduate education.
 SAS emphasizes sustainable, efficient, and authentic assessments that provide valid practical information for decision-making about how to improve student learning outcomes in both general education and in majors and minors, and in promoting a culture of continuous improvement based on evidence in our administrative support for students and faculty.

 The SAS faculty Assessment Committee, along with the SAS Dean's office, oversees department based assessment of learning goals for specific majors and minors.
 Guidance in developing assessment plans is available in document Developing a Program Assessment Plan .

-The SAS departments' pdf programmatic learning goals are available on SAS and department web pages and in the official catalog.
-Departments submit annual assessment document reports on or before June 15th that include:
+The SAS departments' programmatic learning goals are available on SAS and department web pages and in the official catalog.
+Departments submit annual assessment reports on or before June 15th of every year that include: